wragge/hansard-language/data/words/revolution-hofreps-1970/contexts.md

 * The green **revolution** has meant that through the use of fertilisers and the use of rapidly growing and high yielding Mexican wheats there is a very substantial increase in production in a great part of Asia, and China has not, of course, been outside that.

+* The learned people on the government side who read selectively should read  Anatomy of a **Revolution**  by Huberman and Sweezy.

 * Before the **revolution** hook-worms were found to be slithering from the mouths and noses of little children.

 * We are to carry out a **revolution** in the Australian National University.

+* Regarding the 'Marsellaise', as has already been said, it arose from the circumstances of the French **Revolution**.

+* It was composed by an artillery officer in a French division from Marseilles fighting against the invaders of France after the **Revolution**.

 * Prior to the Russian **revolution**, 80 per cent to 85 per cent of the people were illiterate.